Getting to Know Your Neighborhood: East Boston

 95 Marginal St.

-While you’re at Piers Park, take advantage of the nonprofit sailing center there, which offers lessons, chiefly for beginners.
-The Learn to Sail course is 21 hours, structured on two back-to-back weekends or two weeks of weekday evenings.
+While you’re at Piers Park, take advantage of the nonprofit sailing center, which offers lessons, chiefly for beginners.
+The Learn to Sail course is between 16 and 20 hours, structured on 2 back-to-back weekends or 2 weeks of weekday evenings.
 If you want to sail one of the center’s 23-foot Sonar sailboats, but didn’t take lessons there, you must pass a “check out” test.
-Early registrants, college students, East Boston residents, veterans, and seniors can get discounted memberships, good for the entire sailing season.
-The center has outreach programs for underserved youth and one of the country’s best programs for disabled sailors.
+College students, East Boston residents, and veterans can get discounted memberships good for the entire sailing season.
+The center has outreach programs for underserved youth and one of the country’s best programs for sailors with disabilities.
 With easy access to the Inner Harbor and Harbor Islands, this is one of East Boston’s most popular attractions.